javsezlol1/Stylez/README.md

 used to create styles grabbing current prompts as well as last generated images. allows deletion and overwriting of existing images.

-#Uninstall:

-unistall as you usually would you will also have to remove the Stylez.js in the WebUI 'Javascript' folder